Data-Stewards-University-of-Vienna/modular-RDM-course/README.md

 ## How to (re-)use the course
 The online modules are written in LiaScript, a Markdown dialect, making it convenient to customize them for your research institution.
 For assistance, please refer to the [LiaScript documentation](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#1).
 We advise to provide participants with the online course approximatly two weeks before the in-person workshop so that they can progress through the modules at their own pace.

-To View this course in LiaScript:
+In order to view this course in LiaScript:
   1. Open https://liascript.github.io/
   2. Paste the URL of any module `.md` file (or the combined course `.md`) into the form
   3. Share or embed the resulting link (e.g., in Moodle)

 For a comprehensive guide on utilizing the materials for the in-person workshop, please consult the activities guide for detailed instructions.
 Additionally, it is feasible to deliver the workshop in an online format with some slight modifications.

 ## Contributors
 * Emily J. Kate (Data Steward, Faculty of Life Sciences, University of Vienna, Austria)
-* Michael Feichtinger (Data Steward, Centre for Microbiology and Environmental Systems Science, University of Vienna, Austria)
+* Michael Feichtinger (Data Stewardship Coordinator, University of Vienna, Austria)
-* Franziska Bauchinger
+* Franziska Bauchinger (Data Steward, Centre for Microbiology and Environmental Systems Science (CeMESS), University of Vienna, Austria)
-* Lukas Kraiger
+* Lukas Kraiger (Data Steward, Faculty of Psychology, University of Vienna, Austria)
-* Jeanne Wilbrandt
+* Jeanne Wilbrandt (Data Steward, Urban Research (URBANISE), University of Vienna, Austria)
-* Simone Spedicato
+* Simone Spedicato (Data Steward, Faculty of Earth Sciences, Geography and Astronomy, University of Vienna, Austria)

 ## Useful links
 - RDM in Life Science course file: https://github.com/feichtingerm/rdmlifesciunivie/blob/main/rdm_lifesciences_liascript-course_v1.md